-Journal of Joy ~ The Lady with the Sword ~ September 1996
+Journal of Joy ~ The Lady with the Sword! ~ September 1996

 Over the next few months, delightfully I decorated and after many different colors of paint, various designs, ribbons, and jewels I was at peace that it was finally finished.
-The numbers, symbols and colors of the stones and ribbons have the same meanings as the Glory Rings.
-At home, my sword hung-out with the Prophetic Glory Rings.
+The numbers, symbols and colors of the stones and ribbons have the same meanings as the Prophetic Worship Glory Rings.
+At home, my sword hung-out with the Prophetic Worship Glory Rings.
 One evening while I was worshiping, the Holy Spirit asked me to worship with the sword during one of my favorite songs: We Will Ride.
 The Scripture reference for the song is Psalm 149:6, "Let the high praises of God be in their mouth, and a two-edged sword in their hand."
 Then I realized that it had been HIS plan all along and I was just now being informed.
 To say the least my eyes were opened wide.
 I wielded my new sword and completely enjoyed dancing and worshiping before GOD, my FATHER, in this extraordinary new way (Hebrews 4:11-12).
 This was just between GOD and me, no one else knew and I truly preferred it that way.

 In January of 1997, a friend from years past telephoned me after receiving a rough draft copy of Have Glory Ring will Travel!
 After a lengthy conversation and the realization that our Christian walks had taken similar directions our friendship was easily rekindled even though we lived in different cities in Oregon.
 This was just like finding a lost treasure.
 Kay invited me to a retreat in Canby, Oregon being held in April, later that same year.
-I could not even remember the last Christian Women’s retreat that I had attended, had not seen my friend in eight years and had absolutely no idea where Canby was located.
+I could not even remember the last Christian Women’s retreat that I attended.
+I had not seen my friend in eight years and had absolutely no idea where Canby was located.
 Sounded like a fun adventure.

 Ten days before the retreat, my sister, Susan Kay, died of ovarian cancer following a painful two-year battle.
 Utterly emotionally, spiritually, and physically exhausted and broken, I questioned if I was really in a place to attend a women’s retreat?
 With the Holy Spirit’s direction and encouragement, I loaded the car.
-While I was packing the car, the Holy Spirit directed me to take the Rivers of Joy Glory Ring and the Glory Sword.
+While I was packing the car, the Holy Spirit directed me to take the Rivers of Joy Prophetic Worship Glory Ring and the Prophetic Worship Glory Sword.
 Without a trace of emotion, I placed them in the trunk alongside the suitcases.

 Kay, my friend who walks in a timeless beauty, arrived a little while later and explained that the first night would include worship and a guest speaker.
 Noticing my empty hand, she asked, “Where is your Glory Ring?”